 Updated February 7, 2019

 Several people have shared with me recently how they have seen River Otters on their farms or in waterways by their homes.
-Otters have been increasing in population in Kentucky due to conservation efforts.
+North American River Otters have been increasing in population in Kentucky due to conservation efforts.

-Otters are mammals that live in ponds, rivers, and creeks throughout Kentucky.
+Otters are mammals that live in ponds, rivers, and creeks throughout Kentucky and most of the eastern United States.
 They are a member of the weasel family and are related to weasels and minks.

 The River Otter (Lontra canadensis) is a semi-aquatic otter with a long, sleek body and thick coat that protects them in the cold water.
 The entire body is brown with a bit of grayish white around the muzzle and chin.
 They can remain under water for four minutes.

 They are active all year and do not hibernate.
 They are nocturnal and crepuscular (out at twilight) during spring and summer.
 During fall and winter they become diurnal and are easier to see during the day.
 Otters live an average of nine years in the wild.

 Adult otters weigh approximately twenty pounds but can weigh as much as thirty pounds.
 Males are slightly larger than females.

 Otters live in polygamous family groups in dens along water ways.
 They typically will dig a burrow into the bank near a pond or waterway.
 The burrow has several openings with one under the water.

 The main family consists of the female and her offspring with one or two males usually present.
 There may also be unrelated helper members.

 Adult males may live in a den together as a social group.
 Male otters are not territorial and young males may join up with other male groups.